EstellaYu/Data_Science_Certificate_Projects/SQL/README.md

 While the data, a creeping suspicion came up that the dataset is fake.
 To confirm your hunch, **`SQLAlchemy`** is used to import the database in Jupyter Notebook in order to generate a visualization of the data...

 Here is a bar chart of average salary by title.

+For example, how can the entry salary for `Engineer`, `Associate Engineer`, and  `Senior Engineer` be so close?
+This must be a made up data-file!
+Good job for creating such big files though..

 ![bar](https://github.com/EstellaYu/Data_Science_Certificate_Projects/blob/master/SQL/RESULT/average_salary_entry_titles.png 'bar')